Mu-Sigma/muHVT/README.md

 This package performs vector quantization using the following algorithm -

-*  Hierarchical Vector Quantization using $k-means$
+*  Hierarchical Vector Quantization using `k-means`

 ## Hierarchical VQ using k-means